zcorleissen/documentation/source/api_v2_mongodb_resources.rst

    $ ERROR

-Get opcounters for the given instance.
+Get opcounters for the given instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash